Paolo Banchero becomes the 6th NBA player to post 20+ points in 1st 5 games

 Banchero is also the first player to total at least 120 points, 35 rebounds and 15 assists in his first five games since Wilkins did it in 1982-83.
 The tape lines up with the numbers:

-So our best precedent for the start of the Banchero’s career is located squarely in Springfield, Mass.
-Does that definitively mean Banchero will become a Hall-of-Famer?
+So our best precedent for the start of the Banchero’s career is located squarely in Springfield, Massachusetts.
+Does that definitively mean Banchero will become a Hall of Famer?
 Of course not.
 It’s just exactly what you want to see when you’re the Magic and you’ve selected Banchero as a pillar of your franchise, to the surprise of some observers.

 It should be noted this production hasn’t translated into winning for Orlando, which now sits at 0-5 after a 103-92 loss to the Cavaliers.
 That’s obviously not on Banchero — the Magic were expected to be among the worst teams in the league — although it does raise the tantalizing possibility of a Banchero-Victor Wembanyama-Franz Wagner frontcourt.